|The Public Paperfolding History Project

 According to Robert Lang, writing in JGOM, Yoshizawa completed the design of his Cicada, folded from a complex multiple bird base crease and collapse base, in this year.

-A selection of Yoshizawa's paperfolds from the 1955 Stedelijk Museum exhibition, and, according to David Lister writing in 'The Art of Akira Yoshizawa' (see above), other designs which Yoshizawa sent direct, featured in the 'Plane Geometry and Fancy Figures Exhibition' at the Cooper Union Museum in New York.
+A selection of Yoshizawa's paperfolds from the 1955 Stedelijk Museum exhibition, and, according to David Lister writing in 'The Art of Akira Yoshizawa' (see above), other designs which Yoshizawa sent direct, featured in the 'Plane Geometry and Fancy Figures Exhibition' at the Cooper Union Museum in New York, held in Summer 1959.
 The exhibition catalogue lists 43 Yoshizawa designs but contains a photo of just one, an ostrich.

 Publication of 'Origami Tehon'.
 Publisher unknown.